Last updated on January 8, 2020

-Magic is my most favourite thing.
+There’s a reason why I write about fantasy magic – magic is my most favourite thing!
 And I don’t mean only practical magic as a modern Druid, I mean magic of every kind, real or imagined.
 Although, to be fair, I do see the magic in everything – nature, science, writing… And I know it’s not just me.
 The popularity of stories about magic is massive.
 Of course, if it wasn’t, none of us would bother writing about it, because it wouldn’t interest us, either.

 What they do pick up on, though, is when you get it wrong.

 Even if they won’t understand why, your readers will soon notice when something’s amiss.
 And when that happens?
 You’ve lost them.
 They’ll refuse to suspend disbelief and they won’t enjoy the story.
 It takes work and thinking it out ahead of time in some cases, but always toward a purpose.
 I don’t think there’s anything as satisfying as a nicely put together, weighty (as in, it’s so real it has weight) system of magic.